TrooperN/Logisim-Computer-V4/README.md

 # Logisim-Computer-V4

-WIP CPU Built in Logisim
+### WIP CPU Built in Logisim

+Assembler is tnccpuasm.py, it is still being update and as such is not working quite yet.

+Main CPU will be CPU.circ